laurentszyster/JSONMessage.php/README.md

 ~~~

 Having a uniform representation also means that we can identify a message by distributed key or validate the digital signature of a message.

-It's too good to be left out of a JSON message class.